muratk3n/thirdwave/en/tweets/2020/week30.md

 ---

-"@ggreenwald

-The book I was writing when our Brazil source upended my life with that huge archive last year was how the War on Terror is being brought home to militarize society (mostly to squash uprisings over growing wealth inequality).
-Still writing it.
-This month alone is a chapter"

----

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">This footage from Portland tonight is absolutely insane.
 Don’t look away. <a href="https://t.co/wqucd1yQmI">pic.twitter.com/wqucd1yQmI</a></p>&mdash; Joshua Potash (@JoshuaPotash) <a href="https://twitter.com/JoshuaPotash/status/1285853129884553217?ref_src=twsrc%5Etfw">July 22, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 ---